CTHRU/Hitrava/README.md

 Users of Huawei Watches/Bands sync their fitness data with the Huawei Health App.
 It is [notoriously difficult](https://uk.community.huawei.com/software-17/huawei-health-integration-with-other-services-1198/index3.html) to get the data out of this app, but [through some cunning](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330) you can find `HiTrack` files which seem to contain some run data.
 This program allows you to take these files and generate `.TCX` files for use in your tracking app of choice (e.g. Strava).
 The outputted `.TCX` files will contain timestamped GPS, altitude, heart-rate, and cadence data where available.

 ## How to get the HiTrack Files
+- Open the Huawei Health app and open the exercise that you want to convert to view it's trajectory.
+This ensures that its HiTrack file is generated.

 If you have a **rooted** phone you can simply navigate to: `data/data/com.huawei.health/files/` where you should find a number of files prefixed `HiTrack`.